All Episodes

 I was passionate about radio.

-Oh, folks, I don't even flunk speech.
+Hell, folks, I don't even flunk speech.

-Not because it didn't do the speeches, because it didn't outline them, or he had a technique for doing speeches.
+Not because it didn't do the speeches, because it didn't outline them already.

-But they should have called the course outline 101.
+But they should have called the course Outline 101.

-So my dad, even though my radio career finally broke out, success was happening in Sacramento, and I had moved to New York in 1988, and he he was aware, even though he couldn't listen much to the radio because it irritated him.
+And he was aware, even though he couldn't listen much to the radio because it irritated him.

-My mom reported him.
+My mom reported in.

 So when he saw this program on Nightline, my mother called and told me the story.